KevinShuman/Fish_ID_Study_Tool/README.md

 -Need a minimum of 4 species in a group for easy mode, need a warning for this or it will crash

--The images changing size is kind of distracting, it would be nice to keep things static, though we don't want to mess with image quality
+-~~The images changing size is kind of distracting, it would be nice to keep things static, though we don't want to mess with image quality~~

 -More unique images using a webscapper